-As it was explained to me, the Taco Walk organizers deemed Chef Israel Landin's eatery to be too far away from the historic core to merit inclusion on the walk.
+In 2017, it was explained to me that Taco Walk organizers deemed Chef Israel Landin's eatery to be too far away from the historic core to merit inclusion on the walk.
 When I asked one of them why Israel wasn't participating, I was told something to the effect of "well, because it's a walk."

 Okay, fine.
 I've walked (and biked) miles for a great beer, but given the event's geographical rationale, that's probably irrefutable.

-At the same time, it seems a shame, and perhaps even an embarrassment, to stage a Taco Walk and not include the gifted chef who, in point of actual fact, taught damn near all of us in New Albany just how wonderful Mexican food could really be.
+It seems a shame, and perhaps even an embarrassment, to stage a Taco Walk without a gifted chef and a civic treasure who, in point of actual fact, taught damn near all of us in New Albany just how wonderful Mexican cuisine can really be.

 Hence my unsolicited sales pitch on behalf of Chef Israel.
 If you're on the Taco Walk, wonderful.
-If not, consider showing Israel some love tomorrow.
-If DNA can't "send" you there, then NAC will.
+If not, consider showing Israel some love by dining at Delicias de Mexico Gourmet on May 19.
+Tell them Roger sent you.